espresso-core/espresso/README.md

 ## Introduction

-Espresso is a private and secure decentralised digital currency.
+Espresso (ESSO) is a private and secure decentralised digital currency.
 You alone control your funds.

 ## About this project